Timescale flies when you’re having fun: 2021 in review

 - Multi-tenancy in Promscale

-- Support for OpenMetrics exemplars, continuous aggregates, Prometheus metadata, high availability setups, PG14, text + JSON ingest API, and multi-node
+- Support for OpenMetrics exemplars, continuous aggregates, Prometheus metadata, high availability setups, PG14, text + JSON ingest API

 - Innumerable bug and performance fixes